The roses are blooming!

 5. Mulch!
 Up to 70% of water can evaporate from the soil on a hot day if you don’t have mulch as a protective layer on top.
 Mulch is one of the best moisture holding strategies you can employ.
 Put down compost to hold moisture in your soil and help retain nutrients where they’re needed.

-Plant them directly in your garden.
+It is not too late to plant from seed, but it depends what it is.
+Ask!
+Plant the seeds directly in your garden.
 We have territorial seed, Ed Hume, Sero, Botanical Interest, Renee and Hudson Valley Seed Library.
 The Hudson Valley Seed Library is a small, farm-based seed company celebrating heirloom and open-pollinated garden seeds and beautiful garden-themed contemporary art.
 Many of these seeds they produce on their own small farm; the rest they source from other local farmers, farmers in other regions, and from trustworthy wholesale seed houses that are not owned by or affiliated with multi-national biotech companies.
 They have signed the Safe Seed Pledge, and they adhere to Vandana Shiva's Declaration of Seed Freedom.
 As of May 2013, they are both a Certified organic farm and a certified organic handler.

 Conifers are a vast and diverse group of plants spanning in size from giant forest trees to tiny miniatures.
 Conifers also provide an exciting array of color from the darkest greens through the brightest yellows, blues and even red tones.
 The flowering parts of many conifers (their young male and female cones) can add seasonal interest with their colors ranging from bright scarlet reds, pinks and purples to soft shades of green, yellow and orange.